-19 Individual risk assessments:
+18 Individual risk assessments:

 Risk assessment is an integral part of safeguarding the health and safety of pupils, employees and visitors to the School.
-A staff or pupil risk assessment places the individual at the centre of a risk management strategy.
+An employee or pupil risk assessment places the individual at the centre of a risk management strategy.

-20 Inspection of premises:
+19 Inspection of premises: